Bismarck, North Dakota 7 Day Weather Forecast

 .KEY MESSAGES...

-- Near critical fire weather conditions are possible across the
+- Near-critical fire weather conditions are expected today

 &&